 This video explores 29 lethal and less-lethal weapons that bypass traditional gunpowder, showcasing a range of innovative devices.
 Featured items include the Umarex T4E TC68 pepper ball carbine, the XProducts Can Cannon for launching projectiles, and the RS-X7 Doomsday crossbow-slingshot hybrid.
 It also highlights advanced technologies like the CA-09 coilgun and various high-powered air rifles and arrow guns suitable for hunting and self-defense.

-This video tests the lethality of a handheld slingshot with steel BBs against a ballistic cranium target.
-While a BB penetrated 1/4 inch into synthetic flesh, it did not reach the skull, concluding the slingshot is not deadly in this specific close-range scenario.
-The test highlights the importance of understanding projectile capabilities for self-defense.
+This video from Civilian Tactical tests the lethality of a slingshot using steel BBs against a ballistic dummy head.
+The test, conducted by a tactical gear enthusiast, reveals that while the BB can penetrate the synthetic flesh, it does not reach the skull, concluding it's not deadly in this scenario.
+The video also features a sponsorship segment for the RopeRoller tie-down system.

 This video appears to be a comparison between a pocket slingshot and a "cranium target," with the title posing a question about its deadliness.
 The inclusion of hashtags like #civtac and #demolitionranch suggests a focus on civilian tactical applications and potentially extreme or entertaining firearm/tool demonstrations, common in Demolition Ranch content.
 The video likely explores the capabilities and safety of the pocket slingshot in a tactical context.

-This video features Nikko Ortiz reacting to footage of a paintball player using a slingshot instead of a marker.
-Ortiz humorously notes the likely increased pain from a slingshot hit compared to a standard paintball.
-The visual evidence shows the slingshot in action and Ortiz's reaction.
+This video features Nikko Ortiz reacting to a paintball match where a player uses a slingshot instead of a traditional marker.
+The content focuses on the perceived increased pain from a slingshot hit compared to a paintball.

 Gun Laws by State